ziadalame/frontend-nanodegree-feedreader/README.md

 ## Project Overview

 In this project [Udacity](https://udacity.com) has provided a web-based application that reads RSS feeds.
 The original developer of this application clearly saw the value in testing, they've already included [Jasmine](http://jasmine.github.io/) and even started writing their first test suite!
 Unfortunately, they decided to move on to start their own company and we're now left with an application with an incomplete test suite.
-That's where you come in.
+That's where I came in. (text has been edited from the udacity repo intro to make more sense)

 ## Getting started